Daimler buys full control of Mercedes team

 Mercedes is fifth in the 12-team Formula One standings, with just one race to go this season.

 The team has signed a commercial agreement to compete in the sport until 2020.
-It hopes to perform better next season after hiring former world champion Lewis Hamilton on a three-year-deal worth a reported 45 million pounds.
+It hopes to perform better next season after hiring former world champion Lewis Hamilton on a three-year-deal worth a reported 45 million pounds ($71.3 million).

 Hamilton, who won the U.S. Grand Prix on Sunday, is one of the sport's most marketable figures who is seen as helping to add a dash of glamour to the Mercedes brand.

-Parent company Daimler warned last month that it would miss its earnings forecast this year by about 1 billion euros, hit by the slump in the western European car market.
+Parent company Daimler warned last month that it would miss its earnings forecast this year by about 1 billion euros ($1.27 billion), hit by the slump in the western European car market.

 The Mercedes team had an annual budget of around 125 million pounds last year, which was covered by a mixture of sponsorship, commercial revenues and its own cash reserves, rather than requiring big additional spending from Daimler and Aabar.